SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 # Memes
 My generation grew up on [[Memes]].
 Many of us probably don't even know where the word comes from.
 We don't give it a second thought, because...well, they're memes.

 Some are funny, others an inside joke.
 There are dirty ones, and clean ones.
 Many are dark.
 Really depends on where you frequent.
 I spent many hours on [[9gag]] myself, but [[tumblr]], [[4chan]], and [[reddit]] are all breeding grounds for a variety of memes.
-No matter where you got or shared your memes, though, there were only a handful of commonly used ones, the only thing that really changed were the words slapped haphazardly in the designated spots.
+There were only a handful of commonly used ones, the only thing that really changed were the words slapped haphazardly in the designated spots.
 Sometimes a new one would come along, riding the strange and opaque rhythms of virality on the early internet.

 <iframe src="https://giphy.com/embed/SsKGoXoc7TppCqyJ9v" width="480" height="262" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/PermissionIO-data-SsKGoXoc7TppCqyJ9v">via GIPHY</a></p>
 It was this very commonly understood abstraction and ability to stamp it with a few words that make these images so sticky with humans.
 They are proficient at encapsulating common meanings across cultures and backgrounds.
 They abstract away some deeper shared understanding.

+So what is a “meme”?
 Let me save you another wikipedia trip (you're welcome).
 "Meme" is short for [[Memetics]], which, traces its origins back to the imaginative musings of [[Richard Dawkins]] in his seminal 1976 work, "[[The Selfish Gene]]."
-Dawkins coined the term "meme" to delineate units of cultural information that replicate and evolve through imitation, drawing a striking parallel to the biological gene's dance of transmission and mutation.
+Dawkins coined the term "meme" to delineate units of cultural information that replicate and evolve through imitation, drawing a striking parallel to the biological gene's process of transmission and mutation.
 The meme embodies the essence of cultural propagation, from the flickering shadows of prehistoric tales to the dizzying whirls of internet virality.

 <iframe src="https://giphy.com/embed/eGsbPVeBsllTQmS0Oa" width="480" height="312" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/democraticmemefactory-meme-richarddawkins-eGsbPVeBsllTQmS0Oa">via GIPHY</a></p>
 Memetics, as a formal field of inquiry, endeavors to dissect and understand the mechanisms through which memes navigate the complex networks of human interaction, mutating and adapting in their quest for replication.
 Memes, in their essence, have been characterized by their dynamism—akin to biological entities, yet residing in the abstract sphere of culture and thought.
 They are the carriers of ideology, fashion, language, and every conceivable pattern of human behavior, encapsulating both the mundane and the profound.